-Eyes:
+3. Eyes:

-There is a pair of eyes, each borne on an ommatophore.
-An eye is an oval capsule, its wall is the retina made of pigmented sensory cells, it is continued in front as a thin, non-pigmented, transparent cornea.
-The overlying epidermis is transparent; in the interior of the capsule is a clear ovoidal lens surrounded by a dense vitreous body.
-An optic nerve innervates the retinal cells.
+- > There is a pair of eyes, each borne on an ommatophore. - An eye is an oval capsule, its wall is the retina made of pigmented sensory cells, it is continued in front as a thin, non- pigmented, transparent cornea. - The overlying epidermis is transparent; in the interior of the capsule is a clear ovoidal lens surrounded by a dense vitreous body.
 Eyes are sensory to light.